Authentic Holland

 Day 3: Arnhem - Doesburg | Doesburg – Vorden – Zutphen.
 During dinner sailing from Zutphen to Deventer, 28 mi.
 (45 km)

-Day 4: Deventer – Hattem – Zwolle.
-Zwolle to Kampen, 30 mi.
-(48 km)
+Day 4: Deventer - Hattem - Zwolle | Zwolle - Kampen, 22 mi.
+(35 km)

-Day 5: Kampen - Elburg - Elspeet - Harderwijk, 27 mi.
+Day 5: Kampen - Harderwijk, 27 mi.
 (45 km)

-Day 6: Harderwijk – Bunschoten – Spakenburg, 31 mi.
-(50 km)
+Day 6: Harderwijk - Spakenburg, 28 mi.
+(45 km)

-Day 7: Spakenburg - Huizen; Huizen – Naarden – Muiden – Amsterdam
+Day 7: Spakenburg - Amsterdam

 While you are enjoying breakfast, the barge will sail to Wageningen where, following the distribution of bicycles, you are finally off and cycling through the picturesque river valley of the Rhine.
 In Oosterbeek, you can visit the Airborne Museum.
 You ride through suburbs through lovely parks such as Sonsbeek and Zijpendaal to Arnhem, where you spend the night close to the center

 Arnhem is the capital of the province of Gelderland.
 In September of 1944, the center of the town was heavily damaged by the efforts of the Allies to conquer the bridge over the Rhine(Operation “Market Garden”).
 The plan failed.
 (The battle of Arnhem has been filmed in "A bridge too far").
 Following the war, the city center was reconstructed to reflect its past patterns and design as closely as possible.
 Arnhem is generally known as the “Park City of the Netherlands” in large part due to its centuries-old city parks, which extend well into the town.
 Sonsbeek Park is the most important park of the city.
 It is located against the city’s dam walls and offers a multitude of breathtaking views with far-reaching vistas of the Rhine river on the one hand and hidden, intimate corners on the other.
-It contains waterfalls, a deer camp, a belvedere, and the watermill, “Arnhem”Day 3: Arnhem - Doesburg – Vorden – Zutphen.
-Zutphen to Deventer, 28 mi.
+It contains waterfalls, a deer camp, a belvedere, and the watermill, “Arnhem”Day 3: Arnhem - Doesburg | Doesburg - Vorden – Zutphen | Zutphen - Deventer, 28 mi.
 (45 km)

 Today’s cycle tour takes you along the Hanseatic Town Route to the small village of Doesburg and along the IJssel to Bronkhorst, which has the distinction of being recognized as the smallest town in Holland.
 Guests will have two choices today – a shorter tour along the riverbank to Zutphen; or a longer bicycle trip via Vorden passing country houses, castles, and rural estates.
 During dinner the ship sails to Deventer.
 This city is one of the oldest cities in the Netherlands.
 It is therefore not surprising that the oldest stone house can be found in ‘Deventer (in the Sandrasteeg).
 Deventer is a prominent ‘Hanseatic Town'.
-In the Middle Ages, merchants from all over Europe came here to participate in the annual fairs.Day 4: Deventer – Hattem – Zwolle | Zwolle to Kampen, 30 mi.
-(48 km)
+In the Middle Ages, merchants from all over Europe came here to participate in the annual fairs.Day 4: Deventer – Hattem – Zwolle | Zwolle - Kampen, 22 mi.
+(35 km)

 This morning you will enjoy a short bicycle ride along the IJssel riverbank before boarding a ferry at Wijhe to cross the river to Hattem.
 The 800-year-old town of Hattem has a rich history that is still clearly visible today.
 Guests have the opportunity if they want, to stretch their legs with a longer bicycle trip through east Veluwe.
 During dinner, the ship will sail to Kampen where you have the opportunity to go on an optional guided walking tour in the largest Hanseatic town in the Netherlands has been declared a protected townscape.
-Kampen retained three of its original city gates from the Middle Ages: the Broederpoort, Cellebroederspoort and the Koornmarktpoort.Day 5: Kampen - Elburg - Elspeet - Harderwijk, cycle around Harderwijk, 27 mi.
+Kampen retained three of its original city gates from the Middle Ages: the Broederpoort, Cellebroederspoort and the Koornmarktpoort.Day 5: Kampen - Harderwijk, 27 mi.
 (45 km)

 In the morning the barge will sail to the IJssel estuary and across the so-called border lakes of the IJssel to the fishing harbor of Harderwijk.
 In the 1500s Harderwijk boasted the largest fish market in the Zuiderzee region and is still a fascinating old city to explore.
 From Harderwijk you will cycle along Veluwe lake where swimming, boating, surfing, and fishing are favorite summertime activities.
 The longest cycle trip on the tour also takes in the woods and moorland at Elspeet.
-The night will be spent in Harderwijk’s lovely old fishing harbor.Day 6: Harderwijk – Bunschoten – Spakenburg, 31 mi.
-(50 km)
+The night will be spent in Harderwijk’s lovely old fishing harbor.Day 6: Harderwijk - Spakenburg, 28 mi.
+(45 km)

 Today guests have two cycling choices: a short pedal along the coast (30 km)/19 miles) or a combination of the coast route and a longer alternative that also takes in adjacent woodlands.
-The night will be spent in Spakenburg, a village well-known for its traditional costumes.Day 7: Spakenburg - Huizen; Huizen – Naarden – Muiden – Amsterdam, 36 mi.
-(57 km)
+The night will be spent in Spakenburg, a village well-known for its traditional costumes.Day 7: Spakenburg - Huizen | Huizen - Amsterdam, 22 mi.
+(35 km)

 Once again guests have a choice this morning.
 After breakfast you can cycle to Huizen or, if you prefer to take things easier (45 km/ 28 miles), you can enjoy the scenery from the comfort of the barge.
 From Huizen you will cycle to the beautiful fortress towns of Naarden and Muiden, famous for its historic castle.
 From Muiden you will cycle along quiet roads to your final destination, the world-famous city of Amsterdam.
 The afternoon and evening are spent in Amsterdam.
 While you are there take the opportunity to visit Anne Frank’s home, the Rembrandt House Museum, the Royal Palace of Amsterdam, Dam Square, the very center and heart of the city or maybe you could go on a canal tour (not included).Day 8: Departure